 Follow-up care: Our survey among European paediatric oncology/haematology clinics found that many still are lacking programmes for long-term follow-up into adulthood [Essig-2012, Brown-2015].
 Additionally, a large proportion of Swiss survivors do not attend regular follow-up care [Michel-2011, Rebholz-2011, Lupatsch-2016e].
-Survivors and their parents desire precise information on late effects and follow-up care [Gianinazzi-2014a, Vetsch 2015].
-Most survivors and parents reported preferences for care by a specialist (oncologist) [Vetsch-2016, Christen-2016].
-Parents' preferred model of care was paediatric oncologist-led follow-up or follow-up provided by a multidisciplinary team [Vetsch-2017].
-Furthermore, parents rated clinical reasons to attend follow-up more important than supportive reasons [Vetsch-2017].
+We found supportive subjective norms being associated with the intention to attend follow-up care and the intention being associated with actual attendance of follow-up care in childhood as well as adolescent and young adult cancer survivors [Baenziger-2018, Roser-2018].
+Furthermore, in adolescent and young adult cancer survivors, also positive attitudes towards follow-up care were associated with the intention to attend follow-up care [Roser-2018].
+Survivors and their parents desire precise information on late effects and follow-up care [Gianinazzi-2014a, Vetsch-2015, 2017b].
+Most survivors and parents reported preferences for care by a specialist (oncologist) [Vetsch-2016, Christen-2016, Vetsch-2017, 2018].